sirko-io/engine/README.md

     $ sudo systemctl start sirko.service
     ```

-    To make sure, it is successfully started, you can check it status:
+    To make sure, it is successfully started, you can check its status:

     ```
     $ systemctl status sirko.service